-In light of the ASA’s consumer research findings and public consultation, CAP announced, on 23 November 2017, that the current, most commonly used approach to presenting speed claims in broadband ads is likely to mislead consumers.
-As a result, it is has published new guidance on the advertising of numerical speed claims for residential broadband services, which will take effect from 23 May 2018.
-Until then, the current guidance will apply, and this Advice Online will be updated when the new guidance comes into force.
+In light of the ASA’s consumer research findings and public consultation, CAP announced, on 23 November 2017, that the most commonly used approach to presenting speed claims in broadband ads was likely to mislead consumers.
+As a result, it is has published new guidance on the advertising of numerical speed claims for residential broadband services, which has been in effect since 23 May 2018.
+This AOL reflects the current guidance.

 The principle behind the current guidance, which also applies to mobile data services, is that speed claims must be based on consumers’ actual experience.

 The guidance is mainly concerned with download speeds, as they feature more frequently in broadband marketing communications, but upload speed claims should also conform to the guidance where relevant.